rclone/rclone/docs/content/bisync.md

   -1, --resync                  Performs the resync run.
                                 Warning: Path1 files may overwrite Path2 versions.
                                 Consider using `--verbose` or `--dry-run` first.
-      --localtime               Use local time in listings (default: UTC) --no-cleanup              Retain working files (useful for troubleshooting and testing).
+      --ignore-listing-checksum Do not use checksums for listings (add --ignore-checksum to additionally skip post-copy checksum checks) --localtime               Use local time in listings (default: UTC) --no-cleanup              Retain working files (useful for troubleshooting and testing).
       --workdir PATH            Use custom working directory (useful for testing).